Gwenho-ux/lick-and-run/README.md

 **How to Play**:
 - Hold `SPACEBAR` or `CLICK` to lick the candy
 - Release immediately when you see the red flash warning
-- Stop licking if the character turns around
+- Stop licking if Angel turns around
-- Watch out for fake alerts - the character might say "Umm...?" without turning
+- Watch out for fake alerts - Angel might say "Umm...?" without turning
 - Win by reaching 15 seconds of total licking time

 ## 🚀 Quick Start